Wifi for asylum seekers in Plymouth NASS (National Asylum Support Services) accommodations.

 Your support is needed to help raise funds for an extraordinary partnership project which provides access to the internet for over 300 vulnerable and isolated asylum seekers residing in Plymouth.

 We realised how disproportionately and profoundly lockdown isolation was affecting Refugees and Asylum Seekers.
 This project benefits people housed in NASS (National Asylum Support Service) Accommodation in Plymouth.
-As a result, by providing WiFi hubs in each house reaching over 300 asylum seekers living in Plymouth.
+As a result, by providing WiFi hubs in each house reaching over 300 asylum seekers.

 The outcomes of this project included: